orbeon/orbeon-forms-doc/configuration/properties/xforms.md

 [SINCE Orbeon Forms 2016.2]

-By default, the XForms engine exposes standard XForms functions and a number of extension functions (see [../../xforms/xpath/README.md](XPath expressions)).
+By default, the XForms engine exposes standard XForms functions and a number of extension functions (see [XPath expressions](../../xforms/xpath/README.md)).

 The following property allows adding a custom extension XPath function library: